-Note: If an enrollee's provider or dental care facility discontinues participation with the dental plan, the enrollee may not change dental plans until the SEBB Program's next annual open enrollment or when another qualifying event occurs that creates a special open enrollment, unless the SEBB Program determines that a continuity of care issue exists.
+Note: If an enrollee's provider or dental care facility discontinues participation with this dental plan, the enrollee may not change dental plans until the SEBB Program's next annual open enrollment or when another qualifying event occurs that creates a special open enrollment for changing health plans, unless the SEBB Program determines that a continuity of care issue exists.
 This plan cannot guarantee that any dentist, facility, or other provider will be available or remain under contract with us.